 Language Arts (5 periods per week) Through comprehensive units and in alignment with Maine Learning Results, L.A. teachers use a multi-text and materials approach to integrate reading, writing, speaking/listening, and language instruction.

 Math (5 periods per week) - Students are homogeneously grouped into different levels based on assessment and teacher input.
-Emphasis is on integers, expressions and equations, proportions and percents.
-Pre-Algebra and Algebra I are available for seventh graders who qualify.
-Science (5 periods per week) The seventh grade science program is general in nature.
-Students are exposed to physical science (wave energy, forces and motion, and inventions) and they study life science (genetics and evolution).
+Emphasis is on pre-algebra work and geometry.
+Algebra I and Geometry are available for eighth graders who qualify.

+Science (5 periods per week) The eighth grade science program is general in nature.
+Students follow an integrated program of life, earth and space, and physical science by studying astrobiology.
+Near the end of the year, students perform dissections.
 Students continue to develop their use of scientific practices and tools.

+Social Studies (5 periods per week) The eighth grade science program is general in nature.
+Students follow an integrated program of life, earth and space, and physical science by studying astrobiology.
+They also pursue the relationship between science and engineering through completing engineering challenges.
+They also pursue the relationship between science and engineering through completing engineering challenges.
+Near the end of the year, students perform dissections.
+Students continue to develop their use of scientific practices and tools.

-Social Studies (5 periods per week) Students will learn through an array of activities including independent projects, small group collaboration, and class presentations.
-Informational text skills are applied using a variety of primary and secondary sources while exploring social studies content.
-Curriculum emphasis consists of units on Ancient Greece, Ancient Rome, Wabanaki culture, Revolutionary War era (1754-1783), Building a Nation (1783-1815), and Change in 1800s America (1815-1850).
-Some units are interdisciplinary and taught in conjunction with other subject areas.
+Social Studies (5 periods per week) Students will learn through an array of activities including independent projects, small group collaborations, and class presentations.
+While exploring social studies content, students will strengthen their comprehension, summarizing and analytical skills.
+Curriculum units include the Civil War era, Reconstruction, Civil Rights, a thematic study of 20th Century United States (conflict, politics, and culture), the Biography Day project, and Maine Studies from the Civil War era to today.
+Units on current events and citizenship are on-going throughout the year.
+Some units Some units are interdisciplinary and taught in conjunction with other subject areas.